 In addition to actuarial exam requirements, the CAS may grant waivers for other basic education requirements provided that the educational experience is deemed equivalent in subject matter coverage and depth.
 For example, the CAS may accept a professionalism course offered by another actuarial organization provided that it is deemed equivalent to the CAS Course on Professionalism or the Executive Council provides a supplement to address any significant CAS requirement that may be lacking.
 Other examples where CAS requirements may be waived include Online Courses or Validation by Educational Experience requirements.
-In general, the CAS will not grant waivers for its upper-level exams.
+While waivers for Exams LC and ST are still valid, the Transition Rules for Exam S govern.
+In general, the CAS will not grant waivers for its upper-level exams, i.e., Exams S and 5-9.